How and when to apply

 Applications are done online in our online application system.
-Nominated students will receive an email containing information on how to complete the online application prior to the application period opening.
+Nominated students will receive an email containing information and instructions on how to complete the online application prior to the application period opening.

 We require you to include the following supporting documents in your online application:

-- Official academic transcript of records (in English) including the courses the student is currently taking
+- Official academic transcript of records (in English) including the courses you are currently taking

 - Statement of Purpose

 - Bachelor degree and transcripts, if you are applying to Master-level courses